Who We Are

 Gordon WongManager, College Organizing

 Gordon joined ONE in the summer of 2014 as a Manager for College Organizing.
 In this role, he works to recruit, train, and support ONE’s campus leaders around the country.
 Gordon graduated from the College of the Holy Cross in 2011 with a degree in Religious Studies and a concentration in Asian Studies.
-Prior to joining ONE, Gordon was most recently the Recruitment Associate at Catholic Volunteer Network.
+Prior to joining ONE, Gordon was a Recruitment Associate at Catholic Volunteer Network.
 Additionally, he has worked with the campus program at Oxfam America, spent a year as a community organizer in Chicago, worked on political campaigns in Colorado and Massachusetts.
 Gordon hails from Boston, Massachusetts and though he doesn’t have a Boston accent he has been known to sleep talk in Mandarin and Cantonese.
-He enjoys cooking and baking treats, jamming on his guitar, and hopes to one day own and operate a bubble tea cart on the National Mall.Read more +
+He enjoys cooking and baking, jamming on his guitar, and hopes to one day operate a bubble tea cart on the National Mall.Read more +

 Fady TawadrousManager, College Organizing